demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

    E4649AAD13A4F4E07411
     ```

-4. Next, run:
+4. Next, run the following command:

    ```
    cat MyXSOARApp.key
    ```

-    You will get results such as:
+    You receive results similar to the following:

     ```
     -----BEGIN PRIVATE KEY-----